 SI: If you could describe working for World Spine Care in the DR in one word, what would it be and why?

 Selflessness.
-I am constantly amazed at the amount of selfless people that work for World Spine Care who simply want to decrease the burden of spine pain around the world.
-There is no big pay out, or a huge amount of fame attached to this type of work, and the amount of work and effort that is put into it is no easy task, but everyone does their job effectively and with a positive, contagious attitude.
+I am constantly amazed at the number of selfless people that work for World Spine Care who simply want to decrease the burden of spine pain around the world.
+There is no big payout or a huge amount of fame attached to this type of work, and the amount of work and effort that is put into it is no easy task, but everyone does their job effectively and with a positive, contagious attitude.

 SI: How are patients suffering with spine pain different in the Dominican Republic than in other areas where you have worked?